heronils/Code_Browser_49/README.md

 ## Credits

-Many Thanks go to [Marc Kerbiquet for creating this enjoyable editor and other cool tools](http://tibleiz.net/).
+Many thanks go to [Marc Kerbiquet for creating this enjoyable editor and other cool tools](http://tibleiz.net/).

 Written 2019-09-26 by [heronils](https://github.com/heronils?tab=repositories).
 Last update: 2019-09-28.